kelveden/streamfire/README.md

  * The `apiToken` is your API authentication token as provided in your "myinfo" section of Campfire itself.
  * The `alertOn` field is a list of text fragments to match against messages in each room.
 (Each text fragment is treated as a case-insensitive regular expression internally; so feel free to use regular expressions.)
 When a match occurs the body of the matching message will be sent as a notification to the underlying OS.
-(This is done by pushing the message via [node-growl](https://github.com/visionmedia/node-growl) so see the documentation for that if you are not getting alerts.)
+(You'll need imagemagick installed - please read the note on notifications at the very top of this README for more details.)
  * The `locale` field is used to format dates in the room output.
 (Defaults to "en-GB" if not specified.)
  * If true, the `showTodaysAlertsOnStartup` flag tells streamfire to automatically display all old alerts for the day whenever you startup streamfire. (i.e. Exactly the same as pressing 'F4'.)
 Default is `false`.